Infinity Falls: Characteristics

-Infinity Falls is contained within a 2.5 acre space located within the Sea of Mystery area of the park.
+Infinity Falls is contained within a 2.5 acre space located within the Sea of Fun section of the park.
 It takes five minutes to traverse through the layout trough of 2,100 ft.
-Four pumps that contain 300 hp each pump altogether 900,000 gal of water throughout the courses layout.
+Four pumps of 300 hp altogether pump 900,000 gal of water.

 Raft names

-In addition to being numbered, each raft on Infinity Falls has its own name, most being play on words related to the ride experience.
+In addition to being numbered, each raft on Infinity Falls has its own name, most being plays on words related to the ride experience.